mumuki/mulang/docs/index.md

 > code = Mulang::Code.native "JavaScript", "var aPlace = buenosAires; var aBird = {position: aPlace, weight: 20};"
 ```

-Now want to know if the code expression _uses_ - that is, contains any reference to - a given _identifier_.
+Now we want to know if the code expression _uses_ - that is, contains any reference to - a given _identifier_.
 Such identifier could be a variable, function, or anything that has a name:

 ```ruby
 > code.expect 'Uses:buenosAires'